2009 Green Bay Packers season: Week 3: at St. Louis Rams

 The Packers didn't manage to move the ball much on the first possession of the third quarter and had to settle for their first punt of the game.
 The Rams move the ball down to the Packers 35-yard line, but in the end had to settle for a 53-yard field goal decreasing the Packers lead to 23–17.
 Both teams didn't manage to move the ball much and traded punts throughout the rest of the third quarter.

 On the first play of the fourth quarter though, Rodgers connected with Greg Jennings again deep middle for 53 yards down to the Rams 17-yard line.
 Four plays later, Aaron Rodgers scampered up the middle on a four-yard run for a touchdown.
 Mason Crosby missed the extra point though, raising the Packer lead to 29–17.
 The Rams took to the field but didn't manage to convert a first down and punted the ball.
 The Packers didn't manage much either on their next drive converting only one first down, a came up a yard short for a second first down and settled for a punt.
 The Rams took over on their own 15-yard line, but on a third a six at their 19-yard line, Charles Woodson stepped in front of Danny Amendola crossing the middle of the field and intercepted the Kyle Boller pass.
 After a 13-yard pass to Donald Driver and a 5-yard run by Ryan Grant, Aaron Rodgers hit John Kuhn in the right side of the end zone for Rodgers second touchdown pass of the day.
 The Packers took the 36–17 lead with the added extra point.
-The Rams couldn't convert on fourth down of their following drive and the Packers took over own downs.
+The Rams couldn't convert on fourth down of their following drive and the Packers took over 1st down.
 The Packers offense then took to the field and after five Ryan Grant runs, Aaron Rodgers kneeled twice to run out the clock.

 With the 36–17 win over the St. Louis Rams, the Packers increased their record to 2–1 heading into a Monday Night Football showdown against the 3–0 Minnesota Vikings led by longtime former Packers starting quarterback Brett Favre.